djm87/CP-Fit/GAFit/README and NOTES.txt

 Make sure to place the respective files in the folders and make sure the folder names are specified correctly in the Inp_WhatToFit.csv file.
 The files that are common to all runs should be directly inside the source folder, currently EPSCSource.
-The files that are unique to individual runs should be inside the respective subfolders inside the source folder.
+The files that are unique to each case should be inside the respective subfolders inside the source folder.
-The files that are unique to each population should be created as a function and embedded in the WriteFileWrapper.m
+The files that are unique to each population should be written directly into the run folders with WriteSxFile